sine2pi/ASR-model/README.md

 NLP/ASR multimodal modal with f0 modulated relative positional embeddings.
 For research/testing.

 Why?
 Because "more compute" is not the answer.
+(Neither is quantization)

 ----